Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Athletes (2026)

-The vast majority of sports supplements are overhyped and underdelivering.
-Only a handful have strong, consistent evidence for improving athletic performance.
-Creatine monohydrate sits at the top with over 500 published studies showing benefits for strength, power, and lean mass.
-We focus on the supplements with actual RCT evidence in trained athletes - not rat studies or untrained college students - and score them on evidence strength, sport-certification status, and cost per effective dose.
+If you are an athlete trying to figure out which supplements are worth your money, the honest answer is: very few of them.
+Most sports supplements are overhyped and underdeliver, and only a handful have strong, consistent evidence behind them.
+Creatine monohydrate leads the pack, with over 500 published studies showing benefits for strength, power, and lean mass.
+We focus on the supplements with real trial evidence in trained athletes - not rat studies or untrained college students - and score them on evidence strength, sport-certification status, and cost per effective dose.

 Our Top Picks